sluosapher/lenovo-ai-assistant-builder/mcp/README.md

 # Super Agent (MCP) Workflow Guide for Intel AI Assistant Builder

-## Getting Started: Adding MCP Servers
+## Getting Started
-Please refer to the **"Super Agent (MCP)"** section in the [user guide](https://aibuilder.intel.com/Intel%20AI%20Assistant%20Builder%20User%20Guide.pdf) to learn how to add MCP servers .
+Please refer to the **"Super Agent (MCP)"** section in the [user guide](https://aibuilder.intel.com/Intel%20AI%20Assistant%20Builder%20User%20Guide.pdf) to learn the details about the Intel AI Assistant Builder MCP workflow.

-## MCP Server Support
+## Supported MCP Servers

-Intel AI Assistant Builder supports wide range of MCP (Model Context Protocol) servers:
+Intel AI Assistant Builder supports a wide range of MCP (Model Context Protocol) servers:

 ### 1. Generated MCP Servers (mcp_codegen)
 Custom MCP servers that can be automatically generated using our codegen framework located at [mcp/mcp_codegen](https://github.com/intel/intel-ai-assistant-builder/tree/main/mcp/mcp_codegen).
 These servers are purpose-built for Intel AI Assistant Builder, offering optimized performance and seamless integration with the platform's capabilities.